samumei/ddecompose/README.md

 To decompose group differences beyond the mean with `ob_decompose` we use RIF regressions.
 In the following examples, we will analyze the changes in wage inequality between 1983/85 and 2003/05 and assess which covariates contribute to explaining these changes.
+In this example, the two groups are identified by the variable `year`, the lower ranked year `'1983-1985'` is used as reference group.
 First, we look at the changes in the variance.
 Then, we decompose the wage gap at each decile.
 We use a subsample of the CPS data used in the handbook chapter of Fortin, Lemieux, & Firpo (2011).